cmhafff/Bachelor-thesis/README.md

 ### Project background
-This project develops an ARIMAX model incorporating **data-driven Seasonal Phase Signals** to forecast weekly export sales, comparing its accuracy against traditional ARIMA and SARIMA models.
+This project develops an ARIMAX model incorporating **data-driven Seasonal Phase Signals** (referred to as ARIMAX-SPS in this file) to forecast weekly export sales, comparing its accuracy against traditional ARIMA and SARIMA models.
 It addresses the challenge of modeling complex, potentially dynamic seasonality in a limited dataset for a manufacturing firm with the aim of providing them with an accurate and adaptive to possible future scenarios forecasting tool.
 ### Research question
 "Can incorporating seasonal phase signals as exogenous variables in an ARIMAX model affect forecasting accuracy compared to traditional ARIMA and SARIMA models, in a time series with a strong seasonality effect?"